 - Chemicals: dogs are particularly sensitive to chemicals and synthetic ingredients.
 These can cause cancer.

-What are the best senior dog food brands?
+What are the best dog food brands for senior dogs?

 Although many dog food brands have quality advertising, touting themselves as the best, only a few really are high quality.

-Here are some of the best brands for senior dog food:
+Here are some of the best senior dog food brands:

 Officially established in 1926 under a different name, Wellness has been concerned about a dog’s whole being--body, mind, and spirit--for almost a century.
 The company’s mission is to fuel a dog’s overall wellbeing through nutrition.Wellness is not only concerned about leaving out the bad stuff; it also puts in only the highest quality, most authentic ingredients.